LukeCarrier/moodle-ubiquitous/_docs/roles/salt.md

       File "/usr/lib/python2.7/dist-packages/salt/fileclient.py", line 1044, in get_file
         hash_server, stat_server = self.hash_and_stat_file(path, saltenv)
     TypeError: 'bool' object is not iterable

     ERROR: Minions returned with non-zero exit code
 ```

-and you check the Salt versions on your master ('salt') and minion ('app-debug-1) and the latter is newer:
+and you check the Salt versions on your master and minion and the latter is newer:

 ```
 $ salt-call --versions-report